rebecca1230/IntrotoIM/finalProject/journal.md

 ### Discoveries

-Using arraylist may not be the most effective method:

 <p align="center">
   <img src="arraylist.png" height="400">
+Using arraylist may not be the most effective method.

 # April 23 Firday